Syrian tycoon says government ordered him to step down from mobile operator

 Syrian tycoon Rami Makhlouf issued a video statement on Sunday saying officials had told him to quit as head of mobile operator Syriatel, in the latest twist in a tussle over assets and taxes that has uncovered a rift at the heart of the ruling elite.
 Makhlouf, a cousin of President Bashar al-Assad, said he would resist the pressure and refuse to step down as chairman - even though he said the officials had threatened to revoke the firm's licence and seize its assets if he did not comply.

-There was no immediate comment from the government.
-Makhlouf, once widely considered part of the president’s inner circle, has a business empire that ranges from telecoms and real estate to construction and oil trading.
+There was no immediate comment from the authorities.
+Makhlouf, once widely considered part of the president's inner circle and the country's leading businessman whom the U.S. Treasury said was the front man for Assad's family wealth, has a business empire that ranges from telecoms and real estate to construction and oil trading.

 He played a big role in financing Assad's war effort, Western officials have said, and is under U.S. and EU sanctions.
-But the video message - the third he has issued on the dispute in less than a month - underlined divisions that Syria experts say could mark the first major rift within the dominant Alawite sect since Assad's uncle Rifaat tried to depose Assad's father, the late president Hafez, in 1984.
+But the video message - the third he has issued on the dispute in less than a month - underlined divisions that Syria experts say could mark the first major rift within the minority Alawite sect that has ruled the country since Assad's uncle Rifaat tried to depose Assad's father, the late president Hafez, in 1984.

+He accused security forces earlier this month of arresting his employees in an "inhumane way" in an unprecedented attack from within the authoritarian system by one of the country's most influential figures.
+In the statement issued on Facebook, Makhlouf said officials, who he did not name, had told him: "If you don't comply ... the licence will be revoked".

 - READ MORE ON: